// . // The Alumni Network // Heather McGlinn Hansma

 Tell us a little bit about yourself and your career path since you left Oliver Wyman.

-I am currently a Senior Vice President and head of strategic planning for the Virtual Channels Group (online, mobile, social, and contact center for consumer and small business) at Wells Fargo.
-I joined Wells Fargo after I left Mercer/Oliver Wyman and, while I have been here for over 10 years, I’ve held a variety of positions.
-I started when the internet group was pretty new so my role was an “everything” role in marketing, product management, technology, and strategy.
+I am currently a Senior Vice President and head of strategic planning for the Virtual Channels Group.
+It’s an online, mobile, social, and contact center for consumers and small businesses at Wells Fargo.
+I joined Wells Fargo after I left Mercer and Oliver Wyman, and while I have been here for over 10 years, I’ve held a variety of positions.
+I started when the internet group was new, so my “everything” role was in marketing, product management, technology, and strategy.
 Over time, as the importance of Wells Fargo and virtual channels grew, I found a lot of opportunities for new challenges and roles.
-I am also a mom to two wonderful girls, 8 and 5.
-They are eager to grow up and follow in my husband’s and my footsteps and “attend a lot meetings” which is what they primarily think we do.
+I am also a mom to two wonderful girls, eight and five.
+They are eager to grow up, follow in my husband’s and my footsteps, and “attend many meetings,” which they primarily think we do.

 How is what you’re doing now similar to what you did at Oliver Wyman?
 How is it different?

-One of the reasons I left consulting was the fact that a lot of what I worked on never got implemented.
-So, while much the work I do at Wells Fargo is similar to what I did as a consultant, it’s different in that most of my time is spent on getting strategies implemented.
+One of the reasons I left consulting was that a lot of what I worked on never got implemented.
+So, while much of my work at Wells Fargo is similar to what I did as a consultant, it’s different because most of my time is spent implementing strategies.
 I think I am so much better at strategy development now I understand the complexity of implementation.
-I also get to see the results and, honestly, since I am also a customer of Wells Fargo, I get to enjoy the new products and services.
+I also get to see the results, and honestly, since I am also a customer of Wells Fargo, I enjoy the new products and services.

 What skills did you acquire at Oliver Wyman that have helped you throughout your career?

-Honestly, it is the PowerPoint/presentation skills.
-My mom was a writer and she liked to quote that good writing is good thinking.
-In the strategy world, good PowerPoint is good strategy.
+Honestly, it is PowerPoint presentation skills.
+My mom was a writer, and she liked to quote that good writing is good thinking.
+In the strategy world, a good PowerPoint presentation is a good strategy.

 What was one of your most important experiences at Oliver Wyman?